alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 Sometimes merge requests are complex beasts that defy explanations.
 Anyone reading through a 1000-line refactoring will probably age a couple of months and not understand one bit.
-Ideally you will be able to request a code walkthrough before approving or rejecting a pull request.
+Ideally you will be able to request a [code walkthrough](https://stevemcconnell.com/articles/software-quality-at-top-speed/) before approving or rejecting a pull request: the author will explain the changes one by one to a selected audience of developers, and take questions from them.

 There is a technique called
 [Rubber Duck Debugging](https://rubberduckdebugging.com/):